AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 matter which page you are on.
 The <Keys.SoftKey>Handle Paging</Keys.SoftKey> option in the <Keys.SoftKey>Options</Keys.SoftKey> menu lets you do that without having to copy the playback onto multiple pages.

-- <Keys.SoftKey>Locked</Keys.SoftKey> ensures the playback always appears on that handle no matter what page is selected.
+- &nbsp;<Keys.SoftKey>Locked</Keys.SoftKey> ensures the playback always appears on that handle no matter what page is selected.
 Any other playbacks programmed on that handle on other pages will not be accessible.

-- <Keys.SoftKey>Transparent Lock</Keys.SoftKey> means the playback will appear on the current page only if the handle is empty on that page.
+- &nbsp;<Keys.SoftKey>Transparent Lock</Keys.SoftKey> means the playback will appear on the current page only if the handle is empty on that page.
 If the handle is in use on the new page, then that playback will appear instead of the locked one.
 This can be useful if you only need the locked playback to appear on certain